actionhero/actionhero-node-client/readme.md

 [![build status](https://secure.travis-ci.org/evantahler/actionhero_client.png)](http://travis-ci.org/evantahler/actionhero_client)

-This library makes it easy for one nodeJS process to talk to a remote [actionHero](http://actionherojs.com/) server.
+This library makes it easy for one nodeJS process to talk to a remote [actionhero](http://actionherojs.com/) server.

-This library makes use of actionHero's TCP socket connections to enable fast, stateful connections.
-This library also allows for many concurrent and asynchronous requests to be running in parallel by making use of actionHero's message counter.
+This library makes use of actionhero's TCP socket connections to enable fast, stateful connections.
+This library also allows for many concurrent and asynchronous requests to be running in parallel by making use of actionhero's message counter.
 This library is at times event-driven, and for functions that makes sense to do so, callback based.

 ## Setup